 In the wake of stay-at-home orders issued in many countries and the cancellation of elective procedures and consultations, users and healthcare professionals can meet only in a virtual office.

 From those who have a coronavirus symptom scare to those with other complaints, AI-driven chatbots may become part of hospitals’ plans to meet patients’ needs during the lockdown.
-Many health professionals have taken to telemedicine to consult with their patients, allay fears, and provide prescriptions.
+Many health professionals have taken to telemedicine and telehealth to consult with their patients, allay fears, and provide prescriptions.

 Furthermore, social distancing and loss of loved ones have taken a toll on people’s mental health.
 With psychiatry-oriented chatbots, people can interact with a virtual mental health ‘professional’ to get some relief.
 These chatbots are trained on massive data and include natural language processing capabilities to understand users’ concerns and provide appropriate advice.